oilandrust/portfolio-psy/portfolio/readings/Waking the Tiger.md

 ---
-title: "Waking the Tiger"
+title: Waking the Tiger
-author: "Peter Levine"
+author: Peter Levine
+id: 4
+cover: 51EnS73umYL._SY400_.jpg
 ---
 # Waking the Tiger

 *Review to be written...*